franzeh/Neurolanche-Ambassador-Program/README.md

      - Ensure seamless collaboration between the Ambassador Program and other Neurolanche teams.
      - Facilitate cross-functional communication to optimize collective efforts.
      - Uphold Neurolanche's values and ethos in all interactions and initiatives.

-   6.3.
-Reward Structure and Budget Allocation:

-Reward system:

-- Monthly, consistently, 4000 ASTR + 1000 NEROX tokens for each head Ambassador.
-- A bonus of 50,000 ASTR (approximately $10,000) for ambassadors who successfully complete all tasks after fundraising and ICO.
-- During ICO and fundraising, each ambassador receives a referral code.
-Earn a certain percentage from individuals who make purchases using the referral code.
-- Bonus for each milestone with the launch of DApp Staking v3.
-For example:

-    When we reach 50 million ASTR: x ASTR
-    When we reach 75 million ASTR: x ASTR
-    When we reach 100 million ASTR: x ASTR
-    When we reach 125 million ASTR: x ASTR
-    When we reach 150 million ASTR: x ASTR
-    When we reach 175 million ASTR: x ASTR
-    When we reach 200 million ASTR: x ASTR

 4 - Tasks: